kevinweejh/questLog/README.md

 While this project is primarily a personal learning exercise, I welcome anyone interested in using it for their learning or experimenting.
 Feel free to fork the repository, try out different configurations, and share your findings.

-If you have suggestions for improvements or new features, please read [CONTRIBUTING.md](LINK_TO_CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+If you have suggestions for improvements or would like to help build new features, please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ### Support